twist2/Final-Project-1/README.md

 # Title: Probability of Passing IS590PR

 ## Team Member(s):  Daria Orlowska & Michelle Twist
+The team created the Simulation concept together.
+Michelle started with quizzes and creating outline of functions with docstrings.
+The team worked on everything together, Daria creating random group assignment function, Michelle creating selected group assignment function.
+Michelle created final grade function and graphs.
+Daria created participation and effort breakdowns.
+Both worked on the final tweaks together, creating additional graphs.

 # Monte Carlo Simulation Scenario & Purpose:
 Given several aspects of a student's history with programming as well as how the course work is graded, we will use this simulation to predict the grade outcome for a given student.
 We will be using the syllabus for this course, the randomness from group assignments, and the grader's scale to determine how well a student will do in this course.